OwlCaribou/swurApp/README.md

 # swurApp

-swurApp (Sonarr Watch Until Release App\[lication]) is a simple python program that unmonitors episodes in Sonarr until they have actually aired.
+swurApp is a simple python program that unmonitors episodes in Sonarr until they have actually aired.
 This prevents downloading malicious or fake content that is often seeded to torrent sites before the episode has actually released.

-Essentially it's a workaround for https://github.com/Sonarr/Sonarr/issues/969 .
+It's a workaround for https://github.com/Sonarr/Sonarr/issues/969

+The silly acronym stands for Sonarr Watch Until Release App\[lication].

 ## How It Works

 swurApp connects to the Sonarr API and unmonitors all episodes that haven't aired yet.
 It also checks for any episodes that _have_ aired, and switches them to monitored.
 Then, when Sonarr checks which episodes to grab, the newly-monitored episodes will be picked up, ensuring you don't grab them before air date.

 ## Prerequisites